PHIL 1301. Introduction to Philosophy. 3 Hours. [TCCN: PHIL 1301]

 Students consider the philosophical nature of law, legal reasoning, and legal rights within a discussion of justice and equality under the law.
 Applying these theories to practice, students engage in a series of case studies examining major Supreme Court opinions.
 Students learn to answer these questions via reflection and argumentation that integrates and extends major jurisprudential theories.

 PHIL 4361.
 Philosophy of Psych and Mind.
 3 Hours.

-This course will examine a range of contemporary theories of mind and the primary objections they face.
-Topics may include: Mind/brain identity theory and reductionism, the nature and function of consciousness, the nature of rationality and its relation to consciousness, the possibility of machine intelligence, and the nature of mental representation.
+Students examine a range of contemporary theories of mind and the primary objections they face.
+Topics may include mind/brain identity theory and reductionism, the nature and function of consciousness, the nature of rationality and its relation to consciousness, the possibility of machine intelligence, and the nature of mental representation.

 PHIL 4363.
 Ethical Theories.
 3 Hours.

-This course will cover classical views about the foundation of ethics such as divine commands, cultural relativism, subjectivism, egoism, utilitarianism, Kantianism, and virtue ethics.
-Significant attention will also be given to a variety of contemporary approaches to understanding ethics.
+Students examine classical views about the foundation of ethics, which may include divine command, cultural relativism, subjectivism, egoism, utilitarianism, Kantianism, and virtue ethics.
+Students will also devote significant attention to a variety of contemporary approaches to understanding ethics.

-An examination of the philosophical reflections on death and dying from the literature of philosophy, psychology, theology, medicine and other contemporary sources.
-Course includes discussions of the nature of grief, sorrow, anxiety, fear, and suicide as related to death, and the social implications of death for the individual, family, friends, and community.
+Students examine philosophical reflections on death and dying in a variety of forms, which may include literature, philosophy, psychology, theology, medicine, and other contemporary sources.
+Topics may include the nature of grief, sorrow, anxiety, fear, and suicide as related to death, and the social implications of death for the individual, family, friends, and community.

-This course is a study of issues concerning the basic categories of reality such as individuals and universals, time and change, mind and body.
-A study of issues in the theory of knowledge such as the distinction between knowledge and belief, the criteria of knowledge, and the justification of knowledge claims is also examined.
+Students examine issues concerning the basic categories of reality, which may include individuals and universals, time and change, and mind and body.
+Further, students explore issues in the theory of knowledge, which may include the distinction between knowledge and belief, the criteria of knowledge, and the justification of knowledge claims.